 Tips for the Best Butter Cake

-- Sift the flour, baking powder, baking soda, and salt.
-It’s added effort, but do not skip this step!
+- Sift the powdered ingredients.
+This includes your flour, baking powder, baking soda, and salt.
+It’s added effort, but don’t skip this step!
 Sifting aerates the dry ingredients, making your cake so much lighter.

-- Use a light-colored bundt pan to prevent the cake from over-browning.
+- Use a light-colored Bundt pan.
+This will prevent the cake from over-browning.

-- Want a boozy butter cake?
+- Make it boozy.
 Sub some (or all) of the water with rum or brandy when making the butter sauce.

-- Over-mixing is the enemy of cakes.
+- Don’t over-mix.
+Over-mixing is the enemy of cakes.
 If you mix the ingredients too much, you’ll end up with a tough and crusty cake.